Free COVID-19 testing to be offered for MLK Day of Service in Philadelphia

-The consortium is partnering with Global Citizen to coincide with the 26th annual Great Philadelphia Martin Luther King Day of Service.
+PHILADELPHIA (WPVI) -- The Greater Philadelphia Martin Luther King Day of Service is the largest in the country.
+But, in its 26th year, the event had to make some pivots as the nation continues to grapple with the coronavirus pandemic.

-On Sunday, volunteers packed hundreds of bags with hand sanitizer, masks and information on where people can get free food and books for kids.
+Organizers have come up with a completely new - and very vital - way of serving the community this year.

-"Dr. King said of all the forms of inequality, injustice in health is the most cruel and inhuman," said Todd Bernstein, the president of Global Citizen.
-"Normally we have 150,000 volunteers serving in about 1,800 projects."
+"Dr. King said of all the forms of inequality, injustice in health is the cruelest and inhuman," said Todd Bernstein, president of the nonprofit group Global Citizen.

-Doctors, nurses, frontline workers, and volunteers will be on-site doing testing and also offering resources to help people through the pandemic.
+That organization has partnered with the Black Doctors COVID-19 Consortium to offer free COVID-19 tests on Martin Luther King Jr. Day.

-"It's not just about engaging volunteers, it's about saving lives," said Bernstein.
-He says the consortium has been saving lives through the pandemic by bringing COVID-19 testing directly to neigbhorhoods that need it most.
+The test will take place at Girard College from 9 a.m. to 12 p.m.
+Both walk-up and drive-through options are available and no appointments are necessary.

 Free COVID-19 testing to be offered for MLK Day of Service in Philadelphia